-To date, the Victorian Government has announced of a total of $67.35 million to help the state’s creative sector through the coronavirus (COVID-19) pandemic, in addition to broader programs and support.
-This includes:
+To date, the Victorian Government has announced a total of $90 million to help the state’s creative sector through the coronavirus (COVID-19) pandemic, in addition to broader programs and support.

-- $13 million for almost 100 non-government arts and cultural organisations state-wide.
+- $13 million to support almost 100 non-government arts and cultural organisations state-wide.

-- $4.7 million in quick response grants for independent creatives and micro-businesses through the new Sustaining Creative Workers initiative.
+- $4.7 million in quick response grants for independent creatives and micro-businesses across the state through the new Sustaining Creative Workers initiative.